 Remember to check that any images, graphics and symbols that aren’t globally relevant can be quickly replaced.
 It’s easier for your designer to separate text layers in the source file than it is to replace embedded text in graphics later on.
 Whoever is tasked with producing the translated graphics will thank you for it, and you’ll save money too!

-Our downloadable guide, Making every marketing communication count, contains popular ways to measure ROI.
+Our downloadable guide, kickstarting international growth with an effective translation and localisation strategy, contains popular ways to measure ROI.
 Check it out for useful metrics that’ll help you prove the value of your campaigns.

 How can we help?

-Our FREE downloadable guide – Making every marketing communication count is packed full of practical tips to help you streamline your translations and get better results from your marketing.
-Have you downloaded your copy?
+Our FREE downloadable guide – Delivering effective multilingual marketing campaigns – is packed full of practical tips to help you streamline your translations and get better results from your marketing.

 For advice and help with translating your content in over 200 languages, call us on +44 (0)1926 335681 or email firstname.lastname@example.org.